Key Workplace Policies & Procedures

 B. Grievance Procedure

-As above, the ERA 1996 requires that a company references their grievance procedure in the section 1 statement provided to employees.
+As stated above, the ERA 1996 requires that a company references their grievance procedure in the section 1 statement provided to employees.
 The grievance procedure provides a clear mechanism for raising complaints formally.
-Having the policy not only makes sure you've complied with your legal obligation but also sets out clear ways for your employees to communicate complaints and concerns and sets out clearly how the company will handle them.
+Having the policy ensures you've complied with your legal obligation and sets out clear ways for your employees to communicate complaints and concerns and how the company will handle them.

 C. Health & Safety Policy

 Mandatory if you have more than five employees.
-The policy has the aim of protecting workers from harm while at work.
-This includes protection from physical harm as well as from potential health complications resulting from their work.
-Having the policy in place has moral benefits whilst also protecting an employer from a financial and legal point of view.
+The policy aims to protect workers from harm while at work.
+This includes protection from physical harm and potential health complications resulting from their work.
+Having the policy in place has moral benefits whilst protecting an employer from a financial and legal point of view.

 Mental Health at Work E-learning Course